Subham2S/BigData-Engineering-Capstone-Project-1/README.md

 hive -f HiveDB.hql > /home/anabig114212/Capstone_Outputs/Cap_HiveDB.txt
 ```

-- Basically all the hive Tables are created as AVRO format.
-In the .hql file Table location and its metadata (schema) locations are mentioned separately.
+- All the hive Tables are created as AVRO format.
+In the `HiveDB.hql` file Table location and its metadata (schema) locations are mentioned separately.

 ### Impala (`.sql`)